ShaanAgarwal/Employee-Onboarding-Application/README.md

 ```

 ## To Run The Backend
-(By Default The Backend Works On Port 8081.
-To Change The Port Make Changes In The Docker/docker-compose, server.js file and the terminal commands as well.)
+The backend runs by default on port 8081.
+To change the port, modify settings in the Docker/docker-compose.yml and server.js files.

 **Commands for Build and Run (Requires rebuilding for each change):**
 ```sh